mspencerchapman/Prolonged_persistence_of_DNA_lesions/README.md

 ## 06 Generating Figures
 Individual scripts to generate all the figures/ extended data figures from the manuscript.
 All the data for the figures is available from the github/ Mendeley data without having the re-run all the previous steps.

 # OTHER FOLDERS
 ## Original analysis scripts
 These are the original scripts used to analyse the data.
 They are not quite as 'tidy' as those within the '06_Generating_figures/' folder, and much of this is duplications of the same analyses.
-However, some scripts contain code for some additional plots and analyses that are not included in the manuscript and are therefore included for reference.
+However, some scripts contain code for some additional plots and statistical analyses that are not included in the manuscript and are therefore included for reference.

 ## Miscellaneous scripts